nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Short Address
-An address format on Nervos that does not include the code hash of the associated lock script, and instead uses one of many commonly used lock scripts.
+An address format on Nervos that does not include a code hash of the associated lock script, instead using one of the many common lock scripts.

 The short address format is the most common address format used, and is often referred to as simply "address".